kubernetes/enhancements/keps/sig-cli/2906-kustomize-function-catalog/README.md

 ## Motivation

 The use of Kustomize functions today is cumbersome, both in terms of discovery and the use of functions within a Kustomization.
-The introduction of the `Composition` API will improve function workflows, but challenges remain surrounding function distribution and discovery.
-This KEP is motivated by this need to improve the distribution and discovery of functions, for use in `Composition` or other Kustomize resources.
+This KEP is motivated by this need to improve the distribution and discovery of functions, for use in Kustomize resources.

 In order to use Kustomize functions today, an end user must explicitly provide a reference to the function implementation.
 For example, consider the use of a function with a Kustomization.
 First, the user would define a resource configuration as follows: